Brindasiva/CoreJavaProjects/README.md

 # CoreJavaProjects
-All core java projects are added here
+This is a first core java project to be added in GitHub